kaueserra/Latana/README.md

 - What kind of challenges can you anticipate for building such a model?
 -
   As we have a combination of 176,256 cells.
-We might have sparcity in our model as we will not have enough members for each cell,
+We might have sparsity  in our model as we will not have enough members for each cell,
-  furthermore averaging the few members of a cell might build a sampling bias, that means that few respondants might "answer" for a whole group.
+  furthermore averaging the few members of a cell might build a sampling bias, that means that few respondents might "answer" for a whole group.

  - What limitations and capabilities would you think such a model would have?

-  Poststratifying showed innacurate in the election Biden x Trump 2020, as some republicans or groups of people were avoiding answering polls [5] , which almost made a "quantum effect" those that answered/were seen had a different behaviour from those that did not.
+  Poststratifying showed inaccurate  in the election Biden x Trump 2020, as some republicans or groups of people were avoiding answering polls [5] , which almost made a "quantum effect" those that answered/were seen had a different behaviour from those that did not.
-  There must first prove that there is no bias on the respondants of certain group first before extrapolating.
+  There must first prove that there is no bias on the respondents of certain group first before extrapolating.

   Each new feature/demographic selected grows the number of groups exponentially.

-  This model is great, but it would be even more usefull using the odds ratio of each feature to see the impact in the final vote or the binary studied choice
+  This model is great, but it would be even more useful using the odds ratio of each feature to see the impact in the final vote or the binary studied choice
   Also for the politics and the model itself it would be good to study cells which have high swings/volatility, which this model does not capture well.